KLM has pulled its ‘Fly Responsibly’ ads - but environmental lawyers fear future greenwashing campaigns.

-Environmental groups are suing the Dutch subsidiary of Air France KLM over an advertising campaign they allege breaches European consumer law by misleading the public over how sustainable its flights are.
+Environmental groups are suing the Dutch subsidiary of Air France KLM over an alleged greenwashing campaign.

 KLM, which says it has invested millions of euros in a more sustainable fleet and is working towards the industry goal of net zero carbon emissions by 2050, met with the groups before the suit was filed, but failed to find a solution.

 "It would certainly not be in our interests to misinform our customers.
-It’s our responsibility to make future travel as sustainable as possible," the airline said in a statement sent to Reuters.
+It’s our responsibility to make future travel as sustainable as possible," the airline said in a statement sent to Reuters last year.
 "We believe that our communications comply with the applicable legislation and regulations."

 KLM's 'Fly Responsibly' adverts are part of the problem

-Campaigners want to stop KLM's 'Fly Responsibly' adverts, claiming they violate the Dutch implementation of the EU's 'Unfair Consumer Practices Directive' by giving the false impression its flights will not exacerbate the climate crisis.
+Campaigners set out to stop KLM's 'Fly Responsibly' adverts, claiming they violated the Dutch implementation of the EU's 'Unfair Consumer Practices Directive' by giving the false impression its flights will not exacerbate the climate crisis.

-KLM launched the advertising campaign last December, urging customers to help pioneer a "sustainable future" for aviation by paying towards reforestation projects or by contributing to the cost of greener aviation fuels.
+KLM launched the advertising campaign in December 2022, urging customers to help pioneer a "sustainable future" for aviation by paying towards reforestation projects or by contributing to the cost of greener aviation fuels.

 They could do that through its CO2ZERO offers, designed to help tackle flight-related carbon emissions.

 But campaign groups allege that aviation cannot be made sustainable quickly enough to meet global climate goals by replacing fossil jet fuel, improved engines, efficiencies or other future technologies and want a reduction in flights - a view echoed by a leading investor group in March.